 Losing a loved one is always a painful experience for those who are left behind.
 When the death is not only unexpected, but also could have been prevented, the heartache of the loss is worsened all the more.
-When a party’s negligence results in a preventable death, then that death is deemed “wrongful” in legal terms, and the negligent party can be held liable for the emotional distress experienced by the family left behind and for the pain and suffering the wrongful death victim had to endure before the hour of their passing.
-If your loved one died and you believe another person’s negligence caused the death and you want to learn more about your legal rights from a wrongful death lawyer, contact the Law Offices of Greg Prosmushkin, P.C. today.
+When a party’s negligence results in a preventable death, then that death is deemed “wrongful” in legal terms, and the negligent party can be held liable for the emotional distress experienced by the family left behind and for the pain and suffering the Wrongful Death Victim had to endure before the hour of their passing.
+If your loved one died and you believe another person’s negligence caused the death and you want to learn more about your legal rights from a Wrongful Death Lawyer in Horsham, contact The Law Offices of Greg Prosmushkin, P.C. today.

 Liability is the legal term for someone being legally responsible for something, such as a wrongful death.
 When someone is liable for a wrongful death, they can be compelled by the civil court system to pay damages—or money—to the grieving families left behind.

 Any time someone’s gross negligence results in another person dying, the negligent party could be considered liable for wrongful death.
 Some examples of situations resulting in wrongful death include: